Dalai Lama's escape from China: Chinese position on the escape

-While staying in Wuhan, Mao Zedong ordered that the Dalai Lama should be allowed to leave on the 12 March 1959, deeming it beneficial for China and a potential burden for the country which would provide him with asylum.
+While staying in Wuhan, Mao Zedong ordered that the Dalai Lama should be allowed to leave on 12 March 1959, deeming it beneficial for China and a potential burden for the country which would provide him with asylum.
 Furthermore, Mao suggested that in the event of a successful escape, the Dalai Lama should be declared a rebels' abductee and that his political rights would be reserved if he decided to return.
 This stance changed on 16 March, however, when Mao decided that he would prefer to keep the Dalai Lama in China in order to be able to set him free in the future.
 The Chinese government in Beijing only became aware of his escape from Lhasa on 19 March.
 After the escape succeeded, the Chinese policy was to portray that the Dalai Lama had been abducted by rebels.
 But after the main resistance of the Tibetan uprising was crushed by the end of April, the border was sealed, preparing Tibet for an era without the Dalai Lama.
 In later years, Mao proclaimed a policy in which the Dalai Lama would be welcomed if he returned to China, but only if he adhered to the policies of the Chinese Government.